Well, that was a new experience. A long time flying devotee, airports and airplanes have always been places where I enjoyed a drink. Or two… or more.

 I realise that I have usually drunk at airports when in the Qantas or Emirates lounge where the drinks are FREE – and you’d never expect a Scot to pass up that sort of an offer.
 This time we are Vietnam Airlines economy and there’s no hope of a free anything!

 The bushfires in New South Wales have been burning for weeks.
-The plane climbs above the smoke haze and we fly above plumes of smoke.
+The plane climbs above the smoke haze and we fly above steep plumes of grey and pink.
 As the sun sets, there’s a red glow from below, the fires still burning.